tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 The reverse process is where the actual learning and image creation take place.
 Essentially, the model iteratively predicts and removes the noise added during the forward process, attempting to reconstruct the original input image.
 The process begins with a sample of pure noise, with no recognizable structure or content related to the desired output image.
 At each step, the model, which has been trained on many examples of partially noised images and their corresponding noise patterns, tries to predict the exact noise that was added to the image at the corresponding step of the forward process.
 The model therefore makes an educated guess about how much of the current image’s content is noise versus signal (the underlying image structure).
 Once the model makes its prediction about the noise, this predicted noise is subtracted from the current image.
 This step is denoising, where the model effectively reverses one step of the forward process through removing the estimated noise.
 This process is repeated iteratively, as the model works its way back through the noise levels added during the forward process.
 With each step, the image becomes less noisy and more structured, gradually revealing the content and structure that the model has learned to generate.
 In conditional diffusion models, used for text-to-image generation, the denoising process is also conditioned on text descriptions, guiding the denoising to ensure the output image aligns with the given condition.
 The final output of the reverse process is a fully-denoised image, with a structure and clear image that was not apparent in the pure noise sample.
 The model is trained by exposing it to many examples of images at various stages of the forward (noising) process, alongside exactly how much noise was added at each step.
 Thus, the model learns the characteristics of the noise and how to properly remove it.

 ## Stable Diffusion
 Stable Diffusion is an important step forward for diffusion models.
 It was published to be a more robust, lightweight, accessible form of diffusion.
-The main change was performing the noising/denoising process in the latent space, as opposed to the image space.
+The main change was performing the noising/denoising process in the latent space, as opposed to the image space [2].
 In the following sections we will detail the variational autoencoders, backbones, and tokenizers used to facilitate this latent diffusion process.
 It is built to be open source, accessible, and easy to use on consumer grade graphics cards.
 Downloading the pretrained model allows you to generate images in a matter of minutes, while maintaining control over hyperparameters.
 The lightweight model works because image features are preserved in the latent space, and fine details can be painted in post-diffusion by variational autoencoders.

 ## Autoencoders
 Autoencoders are key to the process of dimensionality reduction in stable diffusion.
 By compressing data into the latent space, and reducing the number of features describing the input, it lets our diffusion model easily manipulate, select, and extract information from the original dataset.
 Comprised of an encoder and a decoder, the autoencoder compresses a 512x512 pixel image down to a 64x64 model in the latent, where diffusion is performed, before the decoder reconstructs a pixel image of the same size as the input.
 This process typically results in data loss during the decoding process.
 Our aim for an efficient autoencoder model is to optimize the encoder/decoder pair to preserve maximal information during compression, and to decode with minimal information loss.
 We can calculate loss on the AE by observing the difference between an input image $$x$$ and the image $$\bar{x}$$ which is the pixel image created by running the encoder on $$x$$ and then the decoder on the resulting latent model.
 The loss function to represent this is as follows $$|x - \bar{x}|_2 = |x - d(e(x))|_2$$.
 This loss is used for gradient descent and backpropagation to optimize the autoencoder.